What if there is no reading research on an issue?

 In terms of the fundamental language connection of phonology before and beyond print – I still think it’s critically important.
 But what I realised is that the place to do that kind of work is in interactive read-alouds, rather than isolated phonological practice.
 In other words, as we read text aloud to students, we can pause and amplify the sounds of words and sentences, ask students to repeat them after us like an echo, choral read them together, and savour their sounds, prosody and meaning.

 Embedding phonological sensitivity practice in the course of authentic reading experiences will be more powerful – and most importantly – will not take time away from core instruction.

 This article appeared in the Dec 2021 edition of Nomanis.

-This article originally appeared on the author’s blog, Shanahan on Literacy.
+A similar version of this article originally appeared on the author’s blog, Language & Literacy.